salidas-mayor-potencia-arduino-transistor-bjt

 • Vbe = 0.7

-Thus, we can calculate the current flowing through the collector.
+Therefore, we can calculate the current flowing through the collector.

-BJT Models in Arduino
+BJT Models for Arduino

-There is a wide variety of BJT transistors that we can use in our Arduino setups.
+There is a wide variety of BJT transistors that we can use in our Arduino assemblies.
 In general, they are very cheap components.
 Their price varies depending on the model and characteristics, but a common price is 0.01 - 0.02€.

 Among the many available models, some common ones are N2222, BC547, BC337, BC556, or TIP41C.